 How to perform website load testing

-First, establish what aspects of the system you are going to test.
+First, establish what aspects of the system you want tested.
 Based upon these requirements, select a load testing platform capable of performing every aspect of the tests you wish to perform.
 Once you have familiarized yourself with the testing platform of your choice, you can design scripts or scenarios that accurately simulate the defined use cases.
 Some scenarios may simulate real users in the system, while others may simply generate massive amounts of simultaneous GET requests.
 The type of testing depends upon your end goal.
-If you’re trying to simulate real users in the system for future capacity planning, you might run very different load testing than someone looking to identify how many users a system can handle before it fails.
+If you’re simulating real users in the system for future capacity planning, you might run very different load testing than someone identifying how many users a system can handle before it fails.

-After establishing your load testing scenarios, decide on your target load numbers, as well as how and where you are going to initiate the load from.
+After establishing your load testing scenarios, decide on your target load numbers, as well as how and where you’re initiating the load from.
 Some systems will generate the load right from your local machine.
-Others may require multiple machines in order to generate large numbers of simultaneous users.
+Others may require multiple machines for generating large numbers of simultaneous users.
 Many systems allow for spinning up multiple scenarios per machine and even help you spin up multiple machines in the cloud.

-Once you initiate your test, you’ll want to record and pay attention to the performance counters on the servers hosting the website.
+Once you initiate your test, record and pay attention towards the performance counters on the servers hosting the website.
 This is where you’ll see common bottlenecks, like CPU, RAM, disk I/O, or bandwidth.
-Some load testing systems have components built into the platform that you can install on the servers in order to capture this data and correlate it to the number of simultaneous users hitting the site and the average response times of those users.
+Some load testing systems have components built into the platform that you can install on the servers for capturing this data and correlating it to the number of simultaneous users hitting the site, along with the average response times of those users.
 Large increases or spikes in the response times may be a good indicator something was running at less than optimal in the system.
-You can often use these indications to drill down and find the exact cause for the slowdown.
+You can often use these indications for drilling down and finding the exact cause of the slowdown.

 How to do a load test using Selenium & JMeter

-Selenium and JMeter are two examples of software that can be used to perform load testing.
+Selenium and JMeter are two examples of software used for performing load testing.
 Selenium can record user actions within a browser and replay them.
 Selenium scripts can also be edited using different programming languages and testing platforms.
 Selenium Grid allows for performing multiple tests from multiple machines at one time.
-While Selenium was not designed strictly for load testing, it can be used to generate scripts that integrate directly with a number of testing platforms.
+While Selenium was not designed strictly for load testing, it can be used for generating scripts that integrate directly with a number of testing platforms.

 How load testing tools work